One arrested over illegal activity on PHED's network - THE AUTHORITY NEWS

 He was subsequently accosted and handed over to the Mini Okoro Police station, where he is helping the police in investigation to identify other accomplices in their illegal journey.

-In a statement in Port Harcourt, the Manager, Corporate Communications, John Onyi said that the management has set up surveillance teams across the four states to ensure that no unauthorised individual infiltrates into its network without following the due process.
+In a statement made available to newsmen in Port Harcourt, the Manager, Corporate Communications, John Onyi said that the management has set up surveillance teams across the four states to ensure that no unauthorised individual infiltrates into its network without following the due process.

 “Henceforth, anyone caught in our network shall be prosecuted”, the statement warned.